NelsonPython/autonomousQA/02-generic-pom-tests.md

 import loginPage
 ```

-Create a testcase called LoginTest by generating a subclass of unittest.TestCase
+Create a testcase called "LoginTest" by generating a subclass of unittest.TestCase

 ```
 class LoginTest(unittest.TestCase):
     """Test class for login tests"""

 ```
-Define a setUp() method to set the driver and the webpage being tested
+Define a setUp method to set the web driver and the webpage to be tested

 ```
     def setUp(self):